ginic/topic-modeling-study/README.md

 - `OPTIMIZE_BURN_IN`: passed to Mallet's `--optimize-burn-in`

 ## Clean
 Running `make clean` removes the entire `CORPUS_TARGET` folder and all the experiments and corpus files it contains.
-Using `make experiments` will remove all experiments folders.
+Using `make clean_experiments` will remove all experiments folders.